What is Tzimtzum?

 The shattered vessels and the work of repair

-The doctrine is incomplete on its own.
-The Lurianic system reaches its characteristic shape only when tzimtzum is paired with two further moves.
-The first is shevirat ha-kelim — the breaking of the vessels.
-The ten sefirot into which the divine light was emanated proved unable to contain it; seven of the lower vessels shattered, and the divine sparks they had held were scattered through the lower worlds, becoming embedded in matter.
-The second is tikkun olam — the repair of the world — the human work of gathering those scattered sparks back to their source through mitzvot, study, and contemplative practice.
-The result is a soteriology in which the human is structurally necessary to the completion of creation: God withdraws so that a world can exist; the world's existence is broken; the broken sparks need recovering; the recovering is performed by human beings acting on behalf of God.
-The phrase tikkun olam has since bled into secular Jewish ethics in a flattened form that mostly drops the cosmological backstory, but the doctrine in its full Lurianic shape is what the phrase originally names.
+The second is tikkun olam, the repair of the world.
+This is the human work of gathering those scattered sparks back to their source through mitzvot, study, and contemplative practice.
+The result is a soteriology in which human beings are structurally necessary to the completion of creation.
+God withdraws so that a world can exist.
+The world breaks.
+The broken sparks need recovering.
+The recovery is human work done on behalf of God.
+The phrase tikkun olam has since entered secular Jewish ethics in a form that mostly drops the cosmological backstory.
+The doctrine in its full Lurianic shape is what the phrase originally names.

 Resonances outside Kabbalah